seanemile/gas-optimization/README.md

 ## GAS-8: Consider using custom errors instead of revert strings.
 <!--GAS-8 Tip -->
 - Description: Solidity 0.8.4 introduced custom errors.
 They are more gas efficient than revert strings, when it comes to deploy cost as well as runtime cost when the revert condition is met.
-Use custom errors instead of revert strings for gas savings.
+Use custom errors instead of revert strings for gas savings.[source](https://blog.soliditylang.org/2021/04/21/custom-errors/)

 ## GAS-9: Use immutable State variables where applicable
 <!--GAS-9 Tip -->